An Introduction to Neural Data Compression: Neural lossy compression

-Building on transform coding (Section~\ref{sec:transform-coding}), a neural compression algorithm implements the analysis transform $f$ and synthesis transform $g$ using neural networks.
-The transformed representation $\z = f(\x)$ is often referred to as a latent representation, or simply ``latents'', due to the connection to latent variable modeling.
-As in transform coding, we need a probability model $P$ of the discretized representation $\hatz = \Q{\z}$, called an \textit{entropy model}, in order to entropy code $\hatz$ into a short bit string and back (Section~\ref{sec:entropy_coding}).
+As in transform coding, we obtain a discrete representation $\hatz$ by quantizing the transform coefficients $\z$, i.e., $\hatz = \Q{\z}, \z = f(\x)$.
+It's common to refer to $\hatz$ as a tensor of ``latents'', due to connections to latent variable models (see Sections \ref{sec:rd-vae}, \ref{sec:ntc-connections-to-vaes-part1}, \ref{sec:ntc-connections-to-vaes-part2}), although there is some ambiguity in this terminology and some papers also apply it to the continuous transform coefficients $\z$.
+As before, an entropy model $\pent$ is used to losslessly transmit $\hatz$ via bit-strings (Section~\ref{sec:entropy_coding}).
 The entropy models are often based on powerful models from neural lossless compression (Section~\ref{sec:lossless-compression}).
 Most commonly, the objective is to simultaneously minimize the rate,

 and the distortion,